epiverse-trace/readepi/README.md

   driver_name = ""
 )

-# READING ALL FIELDS AND ALL RECORDS FROM A DATABASE HOSTED BY A MS SQL SERVER
+# Reading all fields and records from a MS SQL sever
 data <- readepi(
   credentials_file = credentials_file,
   project_id = "Rfam", # this is the database name